sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

 We see that per-word perplexity is increasing in the number of topics, which should not be the case.
 After some digging around on Google, it appears that there is an issue here with gensim.
 Lots of people have had the same problem (for example, [article 1](https://groups.google.com/forum/#!topic/gensim/iK692kdShi4), [article2](https://groups.google.com/forum/#!topic/gensim/TpuYRxhyIOc), [article 3](http://stackoverflow.com/questions/36913218/lda-with-gensim-strange-values-for-perplexity)) and it does not appear to have been resolved.

 In light of this issue with gensim, I ignore the elbow method.
-I instead spent some time experimeting with different numbers of topics to find a value of k that grouped the blurbs into meaninful groups and was not so large it would make interpretation challenging.
+I instead spent some time experimenting with different numbers of topics to find a value of k that grouped the blurbs into meaningful groups and was not so large it would make interpretation challenging.
 I settled on eight topics.

 ### Select values of alpha and eta
 {:.no_toc}
-I had originally indended to conduct a grid search to explore how perplexity varies with different values of alpha and eta.
-However, given the problems with calcuating perplexity when using gensim, I instead decided to use the deafult values of alpha and eta.
+I had originally intended to conduct a grid search to explore how perplexity varies with different values of alpha and eta.
+However, given the problems with calculating perplexity when using gensim, I instead decided to use the default values of alpha and eta.

 ## Fit model